 20th Century Fox’s description of the upcoming sequel might not be entirely accurate:

-“After surviving a near fatal knee boarding accident, a disfigured guidance counselor (Wade Wilson) struggles to fulfill his dream of becoming Poughkeepsie’s most celebrated French Bulldog breeder while also learning to cope with an open relationship.
-Searching to regain his passion for life, as well as a new stuffed unicorn, Wade must battle ninjas, tight assed metal men, and babysit a group stereotypical side characters as he journeys around the world to discover the importance of family, friendship, and creative outlets for his very open-minded sex life.
+“After surviving a near-fatal knee boarding accident, a disfigured guidance counselor (Wade Wilson) struggles to fulfill his dream of becoming Poughkeepsie’s most celebrated French Bulldog breeder while also learning to cope with an open relationship.
+Searching to regain his passion for life, as well as a new stuffed unicorn, Wade must battle ninjas, tight assed metal men, and babysit a group of stereotypical side characters as he journeys around the world to discover the importance of family, friendship, and creative outlets for his very open-minded sex life.
 He manages to find a new lust for being a do-gooder, a sparkly Hello Kitty backpack, all while earning the coveted coffee mug title of World’s Best 4th Wall Breaking Superhero.”

 John Wick and Atomic Blonde director David Leitch takes the reigns of the sequel which reunites cast members Ryan Reynolds, Morena Baccarin, T.J.
-Miller, Brianna Hildebrand, Leslie Uggams, Stefan Kapicic and Karan Soni and introduces comic favorites Cable (Josh Brolin) and Domino (Zazie Beetz).
+Miller, Brianna Hildebrand, Leslie Uggams, Stefan Kapicic, and Karan Soni and introduces comic favorites Cable (Josh Brolin) and Domino (Zazie Beetz).

 8. MISSION: IMPOSSIBLE 6